 - Insufficient Instructions or Warnings: If a product does not contain proper warnings or instructions for safe operation and someone is injured as a result, a consumer may be entitled to damages based on this defect.

-If you or a close family member has been injured as a result of a defective product, you will want to preserve the evidence and consider filing a products liability lawsuit.
-It is important to remember to keep the defective product, or any unused portion of the product.
-Our reputable products liability lawyers at DuBois Law Group LLC can help with many types of product liability cases.
+If you or a close family member has been injured as a result of a defective product, you will want to preserve the evidence and consider filing a product liability lawsuit.
+It is important to remember to keep the defective product or anything associated with it, and our reputable product liability lawyers will take it from there.

-Our firm can help you obtain compensation for the damages that you have suffered as a result of negligent parties who create, distribute and sell unsafe products.
+Our personal injury lawyers can help you obtain compensation for the damages that you have suffered as a result of negligent parties who create, distribute and sell unsafe products.
 Product liability suits have been filed due to defects in many types of products including:

 - Automotive products